-ABOUT
+ABOUT US

-21 OUT OF 23 SUBJECTS AT A LEVEL ACHIEVED 100% A\-E ALL BTEC SUBJECTS ACHIEVED 100% DISTINCTION\ - PASS.

 AT ETONE COLLEGE SIXTH FORM WE PROVIDE THE FOLLOWING:

 - A purpose built Sixth Form Centre

 - State of the art facilities

 - Small class sizes

 - Curriculum designed to meet students needs

 - Specialist teachers who are passionate about their subject

 - Excellent, individual support with future aspirations

 - Enrichments opportunities including;

 The duke of edigburgh award,

 university visits and masterclasses,

 finance talks, sports leaders

 qualifications and national

 competitions

 - Academic mentoring

 - Aspirational grades designed to be in the top 25% of results

 DESTINATIONS

-Destinations in 2019 included students reading Engineering at Durham University, Aerospace Engineering at the University of Sheffield, Adult Nursing at De Montfort University and Dentistry at Newcastle University to name a few.
+Destinations in 2020 included students reading Zoology at the University of Nottingham, Physics, Pharmacy and Law at the University of Birmingham, Sports & Exercise Science at Loughborough University and Politics & International Studies at the University of Warwick to name a few.

 The Ofsted inspection in 2017 reported that:

 "The sixth form is well led.
 There is a purposeful atmosphere from which students benefit greatly."

 "Students receive personalised careers advice and support for their applications to universities or training courses.
 Students are well prepared for the next stage of their education, employment or training."

 DRESS CODE

 At Etone College we expect students to abide to the dress code of smart casual.
 This should be interpreted as sensible clothing that is both modest and should not include: printed T-shirts, crop tops or ripped jeans.
 If you have any questions about dress code these can be answered by the Sixth Form team.
 ETONE COLLEGE IS FOR YOU IF...

 You have an aspirational career in mind and need an excellent education to achieve it.
 You are a hard working dedicated student committed to improving your own prospects.
 You endeavour to achieve something special with your life.
 You are looking to develop your skills and knowledge before deciding on a career.

-COLLEGE DAY YEAR 12 COLLEGE DAY YEAR 13

-8.30 COLLEGE OPENS 8.30 COLLEGE OPENS

-8:50 FORM TIME 8:50 FORM TIME

-9.10 PERIOD 1 9.10 PERIOD 1

-10:10 PERIOD 2 10:10 PERIOD 2

-11:10 BREAK 11:10 BREAK

-11:30 PERIOD 3 11:30 PERIOD 3

-12:30 LUNCH 12:30 PERIOD 4

-13:00 PERIOD 4 13:00 LUNCH

-14:00 PERIOD 5 14:00 PERIOD 5
+COLLEGE DAY YEAR 12 COLLEGE DAY YEAR 13 COLLEGE OPENS 8.30 COLLEGE OPENS 8:50 FORM TIME 8:50 FORM TIME PERIOD 1 PERIOD 1 9.10 9.10 10:10 PERIOD 2 10:10 PERIOD 2 11:10 BREAK 11:10 BREAK 11:30 PERIOD 3 PERIOD 3 11:30 12:30 LUNCH 12:30 PERIOD 4 13:00 LUNCH 13:00 PERIOD 4 14:00 PERIOD 5 14:00 PERIOD 5